because we see ourselves relative to the world and because we see the world as larger than us.

 the volatile or unstable conditions that make a task become new, strange, or difficult.

-at work, in academic pursuits, in family conflict, on the road, at leisure as nature’s relentless progress makes your best efforts seem puny or insufficient and familiar routines become unexpectedly disturbed or displaced
+at work, in academic pursuits, in family conflict, on the road, at leisure as nature’s relentless progress makes your best efforts seem puny or insufficient and familiar routines to become unexpectedly disturbed or displaced

-the harsh or unkind word
+the harsh or unkind word from another person

 from a spouse or partner, family, friend, boss, colleague, or any stranger as other people express their differing opinions and perceptions naturally.